-First up, we welcomed the first day of fall by checking out some things we may see with “Look at Fall!”
+We love to welcome the first day of fall by exploring and chatting about some things we may see outside with our “Look at Fall!” emergent reader.

-The repetitive text and sight words look, at, and the are great for the early readers in my classroom working at identifying these words and tracking print from left to right.
+The repetitive text and use of the sight words look, at, and the are great for the early readers in my classroom.
+It is a great tool for identifying these words and tracking print from left to right.

-They get to check out some fun fall items in the book, plus, on the cover instead of “name” it says “colored by,” which makes them feel quite special as they get to color in the illustrations!
+As a fun little bonus, on the cover instead of “name” it says “colored by,” which makes the students feel quite special as they get to color in the illustrations themselves!